 We will build a Haar computable copy $\+ V$ of $\+ W(\wt G/M)$.
 We use that each compact open subset of $\wt G/M$ has the form $M \+ K$ where $\+ K$ is a compact open subset of $\wt G$.
-In the first step, we will show that the preordering $\+ K \sub M \+ L$ is decidable, where $\+ K, \+ L$ are compact open sets. \sasha{So you actually want to decide whether $\+ K \sub M \+ L$, which should be sufficient to decide whether $\+ K M = M \+ L$, right?
-Maybe say it here? } In the second step, we will use as the domain of $\+ V$ the least numbers in the classes of the computable equivalence relation associated with this pre-ordering.
+In the first step, we will show that the pre-ordering ``$\+ K \sub M \+ L$" is decidable, where $\+ K, \+ L$ range over compact open sets.
+In the second step, we will use as the domain of $\+ V$ the least numbers in the classes of the computable equivalence relation associated with this pre-ordering.

-We may assume that $\+ K= [\sss]_S$ for some string $\sss\in S$.
+We may assume that $\+ K= [\sss]_S$ for some string $\sss\in S$ of length at least $2$.
 So the following suffices for the first step:

-\begin{lemma} Given strings $\sss, \tau_1, \ldots, \tau_r \in S$ of length at least $2$, one can decide whether the inclusion $[\sss]_S \sub \bigcup_i M [\tau]_i$ holds. \end{lemma}
+\begin{lemma} Given strings $\sss, \tau_1, \ldots, \tau_r \in S$ of length at least $2$, one can decide whether the inclusion $[\sss]_S \sub \bigcup_i M [\tau_i]_S$ holds. \end{lemma}

 \n To verify the lemma, let $ M_0 = \{ P \colon P \oplus P^{-1} \in M\}$.
-For each $\aaa \in S_0$, let \bc $\underline \aaa = \{P \in [S_0] \colon \, \aaa \prec P\}$ \ec (recall here that $P$ is a permutation of $ \NN$, not merely a path of $S_0$, which in general could fail to be onto).
+For each $\aaa \in S_0$, let \bc $\underline \aaa = \{P \in [S_0] \colon \, \aaa \prec P\}$. \ec Recall here that $P$ is a permutation of $ \NN$, not merely a path of $S_0$ (which in general could fail to be onto).
 Let \bc $T_0 = \{ \aaa \colon \, \ul \aaa \cap M_0 \neq \ES\}$. \ec By Lemma~\ref{lem:prelim2}, it is sufficient to decide whether a version of the inclusion holds that only refers to the permutations, not directly to their inverses. \begin{claim} For $\aaa, \beta_1, \ldots, \beta_k \in S_0$ one can decide whether $ \ul \aaa \sub \bigcup_i M_0 \ul {\beta_i}$. \end{claim} \n We may assume that $|\aaa| \ge m:= 1+ \max_i \max (\beta_i)$.
 We show that $m$ is the maximum height on $T_0$ relevant for this inclusion: for each $i$,

 For the implication ``$\RA$", simply let $\eta = Q \uhr m$.
-For the implication $\LA$, fix a permutation $Q \succ \eta$ such that $Q \in M_0$.
+For the implication ``$\LA$", fix a permutation $Q \succ \eta$ such that $Q \in M_0$.
 Given $P \in \underline \aaa$, we can choose $R \in \ul \eta$ and $R' \in \ul{\beta_i}$ such that $P= R \circ R'$.
 Since $R, Q \succ \eta$ and $|\eta|= m> \max (\beta_i)$, we have $Q^{-1} \circ R \circ R' \succ \beta_i$.
 So $P \in M_0 \circ \ul{\beta_i}$ via $Q$.
 This verifies the equivalence (\ref{eq: fffuuuccc}).